-Most framing projects are simple, with a flat print that slides easily into one of our easy-to-assemble canvas frames.
-With certain pieces of artwork, however, it may take extra components and just a little bit more time — especially when you’ve bought a one-of-a-kind painting or specialty canvas print.
+Most framing projects are simple, with a flat print that slides effortlessly into one of our easy-to-assemble canvas frames.
+With certain pieces of artwork, however, it may take extra components and just a little bit more time — especially when you’ve bought a one-of-a-kind painting or a specialty canvas print.

 Introduction to Canvas Prints and Paintings

-Canvas is a type of woven fabric upon which artists can paint or, more recently, print with specialty printers.
+Canvas is a type of woven fabric upon which artists can paint or, more recently, print, using specialty printers.
 There are two ways to purchase them: stretched onto a wooden frame or rolled.
-Canvases on stretcher bars require another frame, either a standard wood or metal picture frame or even canvas floater frames to finish the piece, while rolled canvas must first be stretched and placed into these wooden stretcher bars before they are framed.
+Canvases on stretcher bars require another frame: either a standard wood or metal picture frame, or a canvas floater frame to finish the piece.
+Rolled canvas must first be stretched and placed into wooden stretcher bars before they are framed.

 How to Frame Rolled Canvas

-There are different reasons someone might purchase a rolled canvas print instead of one that’s already been stretched onto a frame.
+There are different reasons you might purchase a rolled canvas print instead of one that’s already been stretched onto a frame.
 You may pay less money for a rolled canvas, or you may prefer to have the canvas stretched just prior to framing to ensure it doesn’t loosen.
 Other times, it’s the only option available.

 If you’ve purchased a rolled canvas print or painting, you’ll need to stretch the canvas before framing it.
 Note that rolled canvas paintings should actually be rolled with the paint on the outside, which may seem counterintuitive; however, this puts less stress on the paint and reduces the chances of cracking.